Aarni Neuvonen

-Aarni Neuvonen, properly Vadim Rozenberg, also known under the aliases of Aarni Rozenberg and Vadim Petrov, is the largest ever perpetrator of employment fraud in Estonia.
-He is known for having collected money with promise of overseas jobs from thousands of people and disappearing after having caused over (estimated) 10 million of EEK of damages in 1993.
+Aarni Neuvonen (born 1953/4), a pseudonym of Vadim Rozenberg, also known under the aliases Aarni Rozenberg and Vadim Petrov, is alleged to be the largest ever perpetrator of employment fraud in Estonia.
+He is alleged to have collected money with the promise of overseas jobs from thousands of people, before disappearing in 1993 after having caused more than an estimated 10 million EEK of damages.

 Scheme

-Neuvonen published in newspapers (mostly Russian) large and eye-catching ads on behalf of Inter Work Corporation, supposedly established in 1930s headquartered in Jerusalem and Bangkok, offering jobs in hotels, pubs and factories in South America, Arabia and Europe.
-Job-seekers were charged 2335 EEK in advance; the fee was supposed to cover costs of "foreign passport" (note that this Soviet-era relic had long before disappeared from Estonian jurisprudence), visa, airline tickets and Estonian income tax.
+Neuvonen published large and eye-catching adverts in mostly Russian-language newspapers on behalf of Inter Work Corporation, supposedly established in the 1930s and headquartered in Jerusalem and Bangkok, offering jobs in hotels, pubs, and factories in South America, Arabia, and Europe.
+Job-seekers were charged 2335 EEK in advance fees; the fee was supposed to cover costs of a "foreign passport" (a Soviet-era practice long since gone from Estoniq), a visa, airline tickets, and Estonian income tax.
 At that time, the average salary in Estonia was about 1070 EEK, and due to the aftermath of the crash of the GOSPLAN-governed Soviet economy, joblessness was around 17%.
-(Due to GOSPLAN's main interest being in the military-industrial plants in Northern Estonia, which had been manned primarily by Russophone migrants from Soviet Union transferred to Estonia specifically to work there, the high joblessness affected particularly Russophone people.)
+(GOSPLAN's focus was in the military-industrial plants in Northern Estonia, staffed primarily by Russophone migrants.)

-Neuvonen also spread rumours that the first batch of jobs, supposedly scheduled to start working in Germany, at industrial plants of Kodak, had already been fulfilled — thus implying that the number of jobs was limited, and enticing victims to bribe Neuvonen with US$100 (about 1200 EEK at the then-current rates) fee for their positions in the queue to be lifted higher.
+Neuvonen is also alleged to have spread rumours that the first batch of jobs, supposedly scheduled to start working in Germany at Kodak plants, had already been fulfilled — thus implying that the number of jobs was limited, and enticing victims to bribe Neuvonen with US$100 (about 1200 EEK at the time) fee to increase their positions in the queue.

-After enjoying long queues of jobseekers wanting to pay the fee, Neuvonen announced that the visas, air tickets and job permits would be handed over to everybody on 23 March 1993 in the banquette hall of the Viru Hotel.
-However, Neuvonen's office, opened on 10 January 1993, was closed already on 9 February 1993, and documents presented by the jobseekers were found in a garbage bin next to the office's door.
+Neuvonen announced that the visas, air tickets, and job permits would be handed over on 23 March 1993 in the banquet hall of the Viru Hotel.
+However, Neuvonen's office, opened on 10 January 1993, was closed already on 9 February 1993, and documents presented by the jobseekers were found in a bin next to the office's door.

-Irregularities in licensing
+Investigation

-In the investigation, it was discovered that one of the company's supposed office addresses was on wasteland, and the other only held an electricity transmission substation — both places unsuitable for offices.
+One of the company's supposed office addresses was on wasteland, and the other only held an electricity transmission substation — both places unsuitable for offices.
 Furthermore, three of the people supposedly investing in the company through its incorporation agreement did not exist.

-Damages
+Police estimated that at least 3,000 people paid Neuvonen the 2,335 EEK of advance fees; some analysts have speculated there were up to 5,000 victims.
+After closure of the office, only 32,000 EEK was recovered from one of the company's bank accounts.

-Police estimated that at least 3000 people paid Neuvonen the 2335 EEK of advance fee; some analysts have speculated there were up to 5000 victims.
-After closure of the office, only 32 000 EEK were recovered from one of the company's banking accounts.
+He had previously been imprisoned for fraud in Russia and Latvia.